4nt0ineB/chadow/README.md

 [GLOBAL COMMANDS]
   :h, :help - Display this help (scrollable)
   :c, :chat - Back to the [CHAT] in live reload
+  :w, :whisper <username> (message)- Start a new private discussion with a user
+    if (message) is present, send the message also
-  :w, :whisper <username> - Display the private discussion with the other user (TODO) :d - Update and draw the display
+  :d - Update and draw the display
   :r <lines> <columns> - Resize the view
   :new <codexName>, <path> - Create a codex from a file or directory